Aljgutier/fastapi_docker/README.md

 The objective for this repo is to illustrate how to create a realistic fastAPI backend with authentication that serves a UI frontend application.
 Included are deplopyment examples to local dev, to GCP Cloud Run and authentication with Firebase.

-Working code is included in the github rep0: https://github.com/Aljgutier/fastapi_docker
+Working code is included in the github repo: https://github.com/Aljgutier/fastapi_docker

 Additionally, the [Jupyter Notebook Examples](<[./notebook/fast_api_requests.ipynb](https://github.com/Aljgutier/fastapi_docker/tree/main/notebooks)>) illustrate how to make `http` requests to the deployed API and dockerized fastAPI API application.